kapazan/clarusway-clarusway-aws-devops-DE-05/DevOps/hands-on/Docker/S3-docker-04-network/README.md

 ## Part 4 - Container Networking

+- By default, when you create a container, it does not publish any of its ports to the outside world.
+To make a port available to services outside of Docker use the --publish or -p flag.

 - Run a `nginx` web server, name the container as `ng`, and bind the web server to host port 8080 command to run alpine shell.
 Explain `--rm` and `-p` flags and port binding.

 ```bash